 In the winter of 2011 while working and traveling in corporate sales and marketing, Ginger made the decision to turn her love of teaching yoga part-time, into her full-time passion and by the start of summer she opened Roots Yoga.
 This decision led to a whole new sense of harmony and proved to be one that she, as well as so many have benefited from.
-Roots is now in its eighth year of studio-ship, tenth year with its ‘Roots on the Road’ Corporate Wellness branch.
-And two years into its RYT200 Teacher Training School.
+Roots is just shy of it's decade mark of studio-ship, twelfth year with its ‘Roots on the Road’ Corporate Wellness branch.
+And is entering into its fourth year as an RYT200 Teacher Training School.
 Ginger has her RYT500 Hour Certification with Mark Stephens, which like Roots' RYT200 Hour Certification is registered and recognized through the Yoga Alliance. https://www.yogaalliance.org/

 In the studio Ginger teaches from a place where she connects with her students on more than just a physical level.
 She teaches with her heart and inspires her students to use the lessons they learn on their mat outside of the studio.
 It is important to her to honor the ancient tradition of yoga, she weaves these messages into her class with fun, enthusiasm and flair.
 Ginger is open and approachable and aims to create supportive well-intentioned classes designed to leave students feeling invigorated, grounded, calm and connected.

 In the corporate space Ginger and her team of instructors work with employees to find and maintain a well-rounded approach to feel less stressed, physically better in their bodies and more focused in the workplace.
 Yoga, meditation and stress management programs are designed to create ease in the physical body as well as the mind.
 All with the goal of increasing overall well-being in the workplace.